ehendrix23/aioharmony/README.rst

     - Added closing code from aiohttp for web sockets in debug logging if closing code provided.
     - Fixed further potential issue where on some OS's sockets would not be closed by now force closing them (merge from 0.1.13)
     - Fixed listen parameter as it would just exit instead of continuously wait.
+0.2.3 Changed:
+    - Updated requirement for slixmpp to 1.5.2 as that version works with Home Assistant

 TODO
 ----